HHogg/sysplot/README.md

   padding: Number,

   /**
-   * Retains the aspect ratio for plotting the vector points.
+   * Retains the aspect ratio (taking from the bounds) for plotting the vector points.
    *
    * Defaults: false
    */